 Does PRP for Hair Growth Work?

-According to the Aesthetic Plastic Surgery journal, a study from 2019 found that most of the 262 participants with androgenetic alopecia were able to reduce hair loss and increase hair thickness with PRP hair loss treatments.
+According to the Aesthetic Plastic Surgery journal, a study from 2019 found that most of the 262 participants with androgenetic alopecia could reduce hair loss and increase hair thickness with PRP hair loss treatments.

-Here’s a look at some before/after images from clinics currently practicing PRP treatments:
+Here’s a look at few before/after images from clinics currently practicing PRP treatments:

 Many other studies, including another one from Dermatologic Surgery in 2019, found that PRP treatments also led to hair growth in patients suffering from androgenetic alopecia and alopecia areata.